magento/knowledge-base/src/troubleshooting/known-issues-patches-attached/checkout-pages-not-loading-when-ad-blocker-is-enabled.md

 ---
 title: Checkout pages not loading when ad blocker is enabled
-labels: 2.2.2,Magento Commerce Cloud,adblock,checkout,known issues,patch,troubleshooting,Adobe Commerce,cloud infrastructure,onpremises
+labels: 2.2.2,Magento Commerce Cloud,adblock,checkout,known issues,patch,troubleshooting,Adobe Commerce,cloud infrastructure,on-premises
 ---

 This article provides a patch for the known Adobe Commerce on cloud infrastructure 2.2.2 issue related to the failure to load checkout pages caused by uBlock or other ad blockers.